-The Town Administrator is the Town’s chief executive officer appointed by the Parker Town Council based on experience and credentials.
+The Town Administrator is the Town’s chief executive officer appointed by the Parker Town Council, based on experience and credentials.
 As a professional manager specifically trained in local government operations and service delivery, the Town Administrator directly or indirectly oversees all department heads.
-In Parker, the Police Chief, Finance Director, Engineering and Public Works Director, Parks, Recreation and Open Space Director, Cultural Director, Community Development Director, Finance Director, Economic Development Manager, Town Clerk and Deputy Town Administrator report directly to the Town Administrator.
-The Communications Director and Human Resources Director report indirectly to Ms. Kivela through the Deputy Town Administrator.
+In Parker, the Town Administrator supervises the following functions: Engineering and Public Works, Community Development, Finance, Police, Town Clerk's Office, the Deputy Town Administrator and Assistant Town Administrator.

 Kivela was appointed to the Town Administrator position in September 2017.
 In this position, she oversees the Town’s $100 million+ annual budget, Town infrastructure and all financial and capital assets.
 She is responsible for more than 300 full-time employees and approximately 600 part-time employees.

-Kivela has been a Parker resident for the past 19 years.
+Kivela has been a Parker resident since 2001.
 She has 25 years of municipal government experience in a wide variety of capacities and positions.
 Through her previous positions, she has overseen many functions and departments, including Public Works, Police, Finance, Human Resources, Parks and Recreation and Community Outreach.
 Prior to joining the Town of Parker in 2012, Michelle served as the Deputy City Manager for the City of Lone Tree for seven years.
 She has also held positions with the City of Greenwood Village, the City of Sugar Land, Texas and the Town of Addison, Texas.